IBM-Cloud/local-liberty-tutorial/docs/004-LIBERTY-COUCHDB.md

   * [slf4j-api-1.6.6.jar](http://central.maven.org/maven2/org/slf4j/slf4j-api/1.6.6/slf4j-api-1.6.6.jar)
   * [slf4j-jdk14-1.6.6.jar](http://central.maven.org/maven2/org/slf4j/slf4j-jdk14/1.6.6/slf4j-jdk14-1.6.6.jar)

-1. Create a new directory named *lib* in the directory of the Liberty profile
+1. Create a new directory named *lib* in the directory of the Liberty profile.

+  Note: Your Liberty profile should be directory is *LIBERTY_HOME_DIR/usr/servers/defaultServer/* where LIBERTY_HOME_DIR is the directory you picked in a previous step.

 1. Download the above JARs into this directory.